This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Is it OK to drink while on Lexapro?

-Treatment for Lexapro addiction is the wisest recommendation when dependence on the medication has developed as dependence can occur over a short period of time.
+Treatment for Lexapro addiction is a wise choice when dependence on the medication has developed.
+Dependence can occur even over a short period of time.
 It is possible to use effective yet gentle methods to help a person reduce their dosage and regain their health.
-At ATMC, we specialize in holistic neurotransmitter replacement therapy.
+At ATMC, we specialize in holistic neurotransmitter replacement therapy for natural mental health.

 Benefits of The Alternative to Meds Center Treatment for Lexapro Medication Tapering: